Tchase44/Sports-App/README.md

 - Developed api call for events (tickets) and weather forecast (10 day report based on zip codes ) in jQuery;

 - Created venues for MLS and MLB.
-Converted all seed data to Ruby.
+Converted all seed data to Ruby;

+- Troubleshooter.

 ## Bugs and Improvements

-- Wanted to dynamically update the Google map in the footer
+- Wanted to dynamically update the Google map in the footer;

-- Attempted to add search bar to teams page, filter would remove all teams no matter what was typed
+- Attempted to add search bar to teams page, filter would remove all teams no matter what was typed;

-- App needs to be configured for deployment to Heroku
+- App needs to be configured for deployment to Heroku.